crcerror/lfl-create/README.md

 * Created a FAV file with only $COMMAND inside
 * launch was initiated just via BASH call from ES
 * Worked also but is dirty and gives a lot of errors
-* First version for public
+* First version for public (only on RetroPie user forum, it's really an outdated version)

 _version 0.55 created 06/13/17_
 * Heavy rework because of using runcommand_systems.txt to initiate 1:1 behaviour to usual launch